OpenNefia/Planning/Text/0001-dialog-system.md

 [unresolved-questions]: #unresolved-questions

 - What will the `require()` path namespacing look like for Lua dialog libraries?
+- How will dialog objects play with external node references?
+The dialog object is meant to be a singleton and local only to the dialog that instantiates it.
+This can potentially create a dependency on that type of dialog object from within scripted callback events (`ctxt.obj:Method()`).
+- To what extent will this system overlap with the future custom talk system?
+With the cutscene system?

 # Future possibilities
 [future-possibilities]: #future-possibilities